erkobridee/gatsby-typescript-app-starter/README.md

     Navigate into your new site’s directory and start it up.

     ```sh
-    cd my-typescript-starter/
+    cd my-typescript-app-starter/
-    gatsby develop
+    npm start
     ```

-    or you can also use: `npm start`
+    or you can also use: `npm run develop`

 1.  **Open the source code and start editing!**